 The best personal finance tools are those that make it easy to bank, save, get cash back, track spending, and manage your money.

 When it comes to your money there are many things to think about.
 So many in fact, that most people don’t think about it, ever.
-More importantly, in a recent study presented by Envestnet, 80% of millennials don’t have a plan when it comes to their money.
+More importantly, 70% of Americans live paycheck to paycheck, and half of Americans have not set aside enough money to cover expenses for three months.

-Therefore, there’s no time like the present to get started!
-Here are the best personal finance tools to create, grow, and keep more of your money.
+There’s no time like the present to take a step toward wealth.
+In order to do that, you’ll need to know which personal finance tools can help you create, grow, and keep more of your money.

 Chase Bank wins the prize for checking accounts because of its ease of use and technology.
-They have a great app, quickpay with Zelle, and its online platform makes it easy to switch between business, personal, savings, and loan accounts.
+They have a great app, quickpay with Zelle, and a simple online platform that makes it easy to switch between business, personal, savings, and loan accounts.
 I can deposit checks on my phone, transfer money in an instant, and pay bills online with their free online bill pay.
-I have been with Chase since it acquired my bank in Boulder when I was a teenager.
-They even refund fees when I ask.
+I have been with Chase since I was a teen, and my they even refund fees when I ask.

 Get spending updates on your phone with Personal Capital.